-Buying guide๐บ Live TV & Sports
+Buying guide📺 Live TV & Sports

 The Cheapest Way to Watch the NFL in 2026

-Every option for watching NFL games in 2026 ranked by real cost โ from free over-the-air broadcasts to the best streaming bundles.
+Every option for watching NFL games in 2026 ranked by real cost — from free over-the-air broadcasts to the best streaming bundles.

 We independently score every service with our Experience Index.
-We may earn a commission if you subscribe through links on this page โ it never affects our scores or picks.
+We may earn a commission if you subscribe through links on this page — it never affects our scores or picks.

 This is the move for casual fans who mostly watch their local team and don't want to pay a monthly bill.
 If you only want Sunday Night Football or your local team's home games, stop here.

-NFL+ is the league's own streaming app, priced at around $7โ8 per month (or roughly $40โ50 per year).
-It is worth understanding clearly what it does and does not include.
+NFL+ is the league's own streaming app, priced at $6.99/month or $49.99/year (as of June 2026).
+It's worth understanding clearly what it does and does not include.

 What NFL+ covers: